AdobeDocs/federated-audience-composition.en/help/connections/home.md

 >[!AVAILABILITY]
 >
 >Only Amazon Redshift AWS, Amazon Redshift Spectrum, and Amazon Redshift Serverless are supported.
+>
+>Additionally, secure access to your external Amazon Redshift data warehouse through private link is supported.

 After selecting Amazon Redshift, you can add the following details: